cnguyen-uk/An-Introduction-to-Intermediate-Python/README.md

   * [Using Decorators](#using-decorators)
   * [Decorators with Parameters](#decorators-with-parameters)

-## Coding Standards
+## Code Standards

 All written code should follow a style guide to ensure that standards are kept consistent across any codebase and make code easier to read.
 Badly written code is difficult to scale, optimise, and debug.
-Such is the importance of high coding standards that this guide will discuss it as a separate section before any code is seen.
+Such is the importance of high code standards that this guide will discuss it as a separate section before any code is seen.

 We follow the standards in the [PEP 8 Style Guide](https://www.python.org/dev/peps/pep-0008/).
 In particular, this section will act as a reference for language-specific best practices for indentation, comments, quotes, and names, since these can vary across different programming languages.